 - 1 12 oz package extra-firm tofu, drained and cut into ½ inch-1 inch pieces.
 You can easily replace tofu with chicken, shrimp, or beef if you are wanting to use meat.

 - 3 cups cabbage, chopped into 2 inch pieces

-- Optional Add-ins: Mung bean sprouts, fresh basil, Sriracha, mint, peanuts, lime slices
+- Optional: Mung bean sprouts, fresh basil, Sriracha, mint, peanuts, lime slices , sliced jalapenos

-- Pour broth and water into slow-cooker, and add onion, garlic, and spice packet in.
+- Pour broth and water into slow-cooker, and add onion, garlic, and spices or spice packet.

 - Set slow-cooker to high for 4 hours (you can do it at whatever setting you need!
 Low totally works if you need it cooking all day)

 - Add rice noodles to pho and let soak with the lid on for 5 minutes.
 Check the noodles for done-ness.

 - Add tofu or meat to bowls and pour broth over.

 - Use tongs to grab the noodles and vegetables to add to bowls.

 - Top with desired toppings (I really can’t imagine pho without bean sprouts, basil, and sriracha).

 - Set saute for 10 minutes.
 Add 1 T oil to Instant Pot and add onion, ginger, and spices to pan.
 Saute while stirring constantly.